orientechnologies/orientdb-docs/Import-the-Database-of-Beers.md

 ## Preliminary Steps

 First, please create a new folder somewhere in your hard drive, and move into it.
-For this test we'll assume `/temp/openbeer`:
+For this test we will assume `/temp/openbeer`:

 ```
 $ mkdir /temp/openbeer